jackrobertscott/ultramarine/README.md

 Properties:

-- `combos[comboName]` [func]: a function which recieves props as the first argument and should return a set of mutation names with boolean values relating to if those mutations should be on or off.
+- `combos[comboName]` [func]: a function which recieves props as the first argument and should return a set of mutation names with boolean values relating to if those states should be on or off.

 ### Elements